Mozart201221/ThirdPersonShooter/README.md

 19. Adding to attack NPC
 20. Adding reloading for weapons (Attention!
 There is a bug here, when the reloading animation occurs, we can shoot)
 21. Collecting ammo from a dead NPC
+22. Implementation of damage through the AnyDamage function, visual effect on damage and drop weapon